top of page

 Active Engagement, Meaningful Inclusion.

-I'm running because Gahanna needs leadership that reflects the diversity of its residents.
+I'm running for re-election because Gahanna needs leadership that reflects the diversity of its residents and the experience I bring to the role.
 Broad experiences and exposure create knowledge and empathy.

 Values